Alabama alumni honor past players and scholarships - Shelby County Reporter

 “When you’re the greatest team in the sport, you don’t want to go back and learn about the teams that made you the best in the sport,” he said.
 “But it is so important that you do.”

-The six former players present for the roundtable were: Jimmy Sharpe, who played guard on the ’61 NC team and was offensive line coach on the 1964, 1965 and 1973 NC teams; Jerry Duncan, who played on the 1964 and 1965 NC teams as an offensive tackle; Steve Sprayberry, an All-SEC tackle on the 1973 NC team; Buddy Aydelette, an All-American tackle on the 1978 and 1979 NC teams; Jim Bunch, another all American tackle from the 1978 and1979 NC teams; and Tony Johnson, who played tight end on the 1992 NC team and played for the Colts professionally for about 6six years.
+The six former players present for the roundtable were: Jimmy Sharpe, who played guard on the ’61 NC team and was offensive line coach on the 1964, 1965 and 1973 NC teams; Jerry Duncan, who played on the 1964 and 1965 NC teams as an offensive tackle; Steve Sprayberry, an All-SEC tackle on the 1973 NC team; Buddy Aydelette, an All-American tackle on the 1978 and 1979 NC teams; Jim Bunch, another all American tackle from the 1978 and1979 NC teams; and Tony Johnson, who played tight end on the 1992 NC team and played for the Colts professionally for about six years.

 Topics discussed ranged from stories about best and worst games to what it was like to represent the team.